 "If this is going to be the first time on the board I thought a 2-year seat would make more sense," he said.
 "If it turns out that it doesn't suit my temperament or I'm not doing a good job it is easier to fulfill an obligation of two years.
 In two years I will evaluate and I can make that decision then."

 Kaplan, who moved to Manchester in 2001, said the job opportunities the area had to offer him attracted him and his wife.
-He has two children that currently attend Manchester Elementary Middle School, which played a large role in wanting to run, he said.

 "I have two children both at MEMS.
 I have a 4 four-year old in pre-K and a eight year-old in second grade, which plays a factor in me wanting to run, but I also want to look out for all the kids in the community," he said.
 "We are very fond with the level of education they are getting and I would like to go in and help improve where there are some potentially improvements."

 Murphy, along with his family, moved to Manchester in 2005 and pointed to the beauty of the area, not unlike New Zealand where he had lived previously, as a deciding factor along with a strong school system.
 He has three children, a 15 year-old at Burr and Burton Academy, a 13 year- old at Long Trail School, and an 11 year-old at MEMS.